eclipsesource/tabris-js/doc/cloudPush.md

 Tabris.js does not support the developer in any way to write the messaging component.
 It is expected that the developer creates a separate server-side message push component which communicates with tabris.js.
-It sends the push messages to the cloud service together with the token, and it in turn then notifies the tabris.js client.
+It sends the push messages to the cloud service together with the token, which in turn notifies the tabris.js client.
 Tabris.js uses a message event to notify the application of the received message.